-Best free video calling apps 2020: Keep in touch with friends or colleagues
+Best free video calling apps 2023

 Google Duo

-Relatively recently brought out by Google, Duo is free to use, enables one-to-one video and voice calls and it works across both iOS and Android devices - unlike Apple's FaceTime.
-It's primarily an app for consumers rather than business - Google Hangouts is Google's work calling solution.
+Google Duo is free to use, enables one-to-one video and voice calls and it works across both iOS and Android devices - unlike Apple's FaceTime.
+It's primarily an app for consumers rather than business - Google Meet and Chat are Google's work calling solution.

-It relies on your number, lets you reach people in your phone's contacts list, offers end-to-end encryption, and has nifty features like Knock Knock, which allows you see live video of your caller before you answer.
+Like WhatsApp.
+Duo relies on your number, lets you reach people in your phone's contacts list, offers end-to-end encryption, and has nifty features like Knock Knock, which allows you to see live video of your caller before you answer.

 WeChat is being hailed as the one-stop-shop alternative to most communication apps.
 It's like combining text, Skype, Facebook, Twitter and Instagram into one app.